 There are two measures which identify local authority districts with large numbers of people experiencing deprivation.
 These are the income scale and the employment scale.

 The income scale ranks local authorities on the number of people experiencing income deprivation.
 Leeds had the 3rd highest number (with Birmingham ranked 1 and Manchester ranked 2.)

 The employment scale ranks local authorities on the number of people experiencing employment deprivation.
 Leeds had the 3rd highest number (with Birmingham ranked 1 and Liverpool ranked 2.)

 How does Leeds rank across the different deprivation indices?

-Ranks are out of the 152 upper tier local authorities with a rank of 1 being the most deprived.
+Ranks are out of the 326 local authorities with a rank of 1 being the most deprived.